aicenter/simod/README.md

 The geojson map files are now in `<data_dir>/maps` directory.

 ### Amodism Configuration
-For the new map to work in Amodsim you have to set the right SRID (EPSG) for your location, in order to get correct map transformations.
+For the new map to work in SiMoD you have to set the right SRID (EPSG) for your location, in order to get correct map transformations.
 You have to specify the SRID value into the agentpolis:{} block (because it is a configuration of the agentpolis library).
 SRID is natively set for simulation of Prague.
 For Manhattan, set SRID is set in the test config to 32618.
 For other areas, you can find what the corresponding UTM zone here: [https://mangomap.com/utm](https://mangomap.com/robertyoung/maps/69585/what-utm-zone-am-i-in-#) and then find relevant SRID.